datenanfragen/website/content/en/blog/hacktoberfest-2021/index.md

   Another important task is translating existing posts into the other languages that we support.
 The [website repository](https://github.com/datenanfragen/website) is the right place to go for that, as well.

 * **Translating the request templates to more languages**
-  Our request templates are already available in many languages but some are outdated, as we have since updated the English and German templates.
+  Our request templates are already available in many languages, but some are outdated, as we have since updated the English and German templates.
 Help us by translating these updates to other languages as well.
 Learn more in [this GitHub issue](https://github.com/datenanfragen/data/issues/229).

 * **Helping with the code**
   A key part of the project is the [website](https://github.com/datenanfragen/website).
 Are you missing a feature you want to implement or do you want to fix a bug?
 We are looking forward to your contribution!